gmp-prem/BasicROS/README.md

 **ROS Visualization tool**

 ROS Visulization (Rviz) is the ROS application, it provieds many advantages when you work with your robot such as robot model, sensor information, camera.
-Here is the link to the full description from ROS wiki
+Here is the [link](http://wiki.ros.org/rviz/Tutorials) to the full description from ROS wiki
 <p align="center">
   <img src="https://github.com/gmp-prem/BasicROS/blob/main/Images/rviz_plugin_head.png" width="500" height="300">
 </p>

-Thank you
+Thank you very much